nterreri/thesis/report/chapter4.md

 # System Design and Implementation {#Chapter4}

 >> *"Out of all the documentation that software projects normally generate, was
->> there anything that could truly be considered an eningeering document?" ...
+>> there anything that could truly be considered an engineering document?" ...
 >> "Yes, there was such a document, and only one--the source code."*[^reeves]

 [^reeves]: Reeves, 2001, p.517.